sgtpep/vim-msa/README.md

 To edit a comment to the sequence move the cursor to its line and press `gc`, edit the text in an opened split view and press `ZZ`.

-### Customization

-The best cursor is non-blinking block.
-Edit the settings of your terminal.
+The recommended cursor is a non-blinking block.
+Edit the settings of your terminal and/or your VIM implementation.

-\[Maybe provide examples later\]

 ## Features